romanboehm/wichtelnng/README.md

 ## What is it?

 The next generation of Secret Santa web apps.
-Based on Java, Spring MVC, Thymeleaf, Spring Data, JPA, and Postgres.
+Based on Java, Spring Boot, Spring MVC, Thymeleaf, Spring Data, JPA, and Postgres.

 ## How to try it out?